HTD2k1/code-challenge/src/problem5/README.md

 # ExpressJS TypeScript CRUD Backend

-A robust backend server built with ExpressJS and TypeScript, featuring a clean architecture with controller + services + repositories pattern.
+Problem 5: A backend server built with ExpressJS and TypeScript, featuring a clean architecture with controller + services + repositories pattern.
 This application provides a complete CRUD interface for managing users with data persistence using SQLite.

 ## 🚀 Features